• Skip to primary navigation

 From: AIA Singapore

-Life as a working adult is a whole new ball game than when you were a college student.
+Life as a working adult is a whole new ball game compared to when you were a college student.
 You now have all sorts of financial obligations that you need to be accountable for.
-I think this is one of the best money charts for saving that’s specially designed for young adults looking to earn their first formal paycheck.
+I think this is one of the best money charts for saving that’s specially designed for young adults about to earn their first formal paycheck.

 Money Saving Challenges